JakeWnuk/ptt/docs/USAGE.md

 their collective values combined.
 The rest of the flags can only be used once.

 #### Options:
+- `-b`: Bypass map creation and use stdout as primary output.
 - `-f`: Read additional files for input.
 - `-i`: Starting index for transformations if applicable.
 Accepts ranges separated by '-'. (default 0)
 - `-k`: Only keep items in a file.